getodk/aggregate/README.md

 ### Import

-1. On the welcome screen, click `Import Project`, navigate to your aggregate folder, and select the `build.gradle` file
+1. On the welcome screen, click `Import Project`, navigate to your aggregate folder, and select the `build.gradle` file.

 1. Make sure you check `Use auto-import` option in the `Import Project from Gradle` dialog